 Only after permission is granted by the Rector, Rev Roger Bray.

 Do we need to invite the minister to the reception?

 No, you do not.
 The minister doesn’t expect to be invited to the wedding reception.

-Are we allowed to appoint our own musicians or use a CD/iPod?
+Are we allowed to appoint our own musicians or use a CD/Spotify?

 Yes, you are allowed to bring a CD/iPhone/iPod for music or appoint your own musicians, subject to the approval of the minister.
 If your wedding uses a CD/iPhone/iPod, you will need to bring it to the rehearsal so that the sound verger can test and play the music.
-If you have instruments requiring amplification, your musicians will need to contact the bookings administrator prior to the ceremony.
+If you have instruments requiring amplification, your musicians will need to contact the office manager prior to the ceremony.

 While most couples choose to hire another venue for their reception, you are able to hire the church hall or the grounds for afternoon tea following the ceremony or for a full reception.